Alexander-T-Moss/Small-Area-Flow-Comp/README.md

 # DISCLAIMER - PLEASE READ
 **Use this script at your own risk**.
 It has been tested to a point where I feel it is safe for public testing, but your mileage may vary.
-Until indicated on this readme otherwise, I strongly recommend **only printing test pieces** you don't mind if corrupt gcode causes it to fail!
-Flow maths is hard, and this is just a bodge for a larger issue with current slicer flow maths.
+I personally recommend **only printing test pieces** you don't mind having print issues with!
+Flow maths is hard, and this is just a bodge for a larger, mysterious issue.
 With that disclaimer out the way, let's dive right in!